 Each year, the medieval town of Strasbourg in Alsace, France, is illuminated by thousands of twinkling Christmas lights.
 This festive scene provides the perfect backdrop for the Strasbourg Christmas Market, which is the largest Christmas market in France.
-In addition to the usual arts and crafts, visitors will also discover live musical performances, a book market, cookery demonstrations, a children's village and cruises on the Ill River.
+In addition to the usual arts and crafts, visitors will also discover live musical performances, a book market, cookery demonstrations, and a children's village.

 Nuremberg Christmas Market, Germany